The 2020 ASH Sickle Cell Disease Centers Workshop application will be available on March 1, 2020, and will be due May 1, 2020.

 About the Workshop

-The ASH Sickle Cell Disease Centers Workshop will take place at ASH Headquarters in Washington, DC, starting with a welcome dinner the evening of Tuesday, November 5, and concluding no later than 3:00 p.m. on Friday, November 8.
-(Selected participants should schedule return flights no earlier than 6:00 p.m. on Friday, November 8.)
-Workshop participants’ travel and lodging expenses for this session will be paid for from a grant by the ASH Foundation.
+The ASH Sickle Cell Disease Centers Workshop will take place at ASH Headquarters in Washington, DC and the Fairmont Washington, DC, starting with a welcome dinner the evening of Tuesday, September 29, and concluding no later than 3:00 p.m. on Friday, October 2.
+(Selected participants should schedule return flights no earlier than 6:00 p.m. on Friday, October 2.)
+Workshop participants’ travel and lodging expenses for this session will be paid for by ASH.

-Following the November 2019 in-person workshop in Washington, DC, the event includes two addition components:
+Following the September 2020 in-person workshop in Washington, DC, the event includes two additional components:

 back to top

-- Follow-on session at the 2019 ASH Annual Meeting in Orlando, FL
+- Follow-on session at the 2020 ASH Annual Meeting in San Diego, CA

 back to top